ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

 "Select chart container; append child bar to it; rinse and repeat."

-Evidently, there is a perfectly stupid way to create your bar chart piecemeal with D3.
+Evidently, there is a perfectly stupid way to create your bar chart piecemeal with D3 as well.

 Fortunately, this is not how D3 is supposed to be used.
+So let's get to it.

 <h4 id="chaining">Chaining</h4>